Find out how to see the performance of your Klaviyo flow messages.

 - Total Opens/Total Clicks

 The numbers here represent all opens/clicks recorded (not uniques).
 You can learn more about the difference here.

 Change the timeframe of this report by clicking on the set time range in the upper right-hand side of the report.
 View analytics across a range of different timeframes, and establish your own range by choosing custom dates.

 Review Recipient Activity

 The Recipient Activity tab contains data about how people are interacting with your flow message.
 You can sort the data to easily find a particular email address/phone number or see who has opened/clicked your email the greatest number of times.
 This data can be exported by clicking the Export CSV button.

 The recipient activity data available here includes:

-If your flow message is scheduled to send after X number of hours/days, the number of people waiting to receive scheduled messages will appear here.
+If your flow message is scheduled to send after X number of hours/days, this the number of people waiting to receive scheduled messages will appear here.

 - Needs Review